xinhe97/academic-kickstart/content/authors/admin/_index.md

 - We are organizing **2025 USTC Alumni Finance Conference** [Call For Paper](https://afc-ustc.org)
 - In February 2025, the manuscript *"Growing the Efficient Frontier on Panel Trees"* was published online in *Journal of Financial Economics*.
 - Research Students:
-Actively hiring research students interested in Quantitative Investment, with background from FIN/MATH/ORMS/STAT.
+Actively hiring research students interested in Quantamental Investment, with background from FIN/MATH/ORMS/STAT.
 Please email your transcript, cv, and cover letter to *mlfina.ustc@gmail.com*.